Skip to main content

 Enrollment

-In this module, you will engage in a series of structured activities designed to culminate in a comprehensive final report that identifies a significant healthcare gap and proposes a necessary policy framework to address it.
-Throughout this process, you will gain valuable skills in identifying healthcare problems, developing policy solutions, and implementing effective strategies.
+In this module students will engage in a series of structured activities designed to culminate in a comprehensive final report that identifies a significant healthcare gap and proposes a policy framework to address it.
+Throughout the process, students will gain valuable skills in identifying healthcare problems and identifying policy solutions.

-- Develop Policy Frameworks: Gain expertise in crafting policy frameworks that are practical, sustainable, and aligned with stakeholders' needs, including healthcare providers, patients, and policymakers.
+• Identify Relevant Policy Frameworks: Gain experience in identifying policy frameworks that are practical, sustainable, and aligned with stakeholders' needs, including healthcare providers, patients, and policymakers.

 Enrollment